 You don’t want to be in a situation where the loss of one paycheck will stop you from paying your bills.

-Open a high yield savings account to an online bank account.
+Open a high-yield savings account with an online bank.
 You get two benefits by opening an online savings account:

-1. They usually pay higher interest on your money than a brick and mortar bank; and
+- They usually pay higher interest on your money than a brick-and-mortar bank, and

-2. Your money is harder to access.
-With online banks, it usually takes a few business days for the money to be transferred to a physical bank where you can access the money; therefore it reduces impulse purchases.
+- Your money is harder to access.
+With online banks, it usually takes a few business days for the money to be transferred to a physical bank where you can access the money; therefore, it reduces impulse purchases.

 Next, set an automatic transfer to your online savings account every pay period.
 Automating the process lets your savings grow unattended.